blakedietz/app-ideas/README.md

 - Massively multiplayer game
 - https://github.com/kghandhi/pacman

-## Foosey watch app

-Add functionality for foosey watch app
-- select a game to start
-- select the number of people to play
-- select the number of points to play
-- select people
-- create screen with four people that represent the number of points in the game
-- finish game once points have been reached

-## Zillow for dogs

-- notifies you of a breed you're interested in that is within the radius and price range that you set
-- ranks breeders based upon the health of their dogs and reviews of customers
-- gives breeders a single place to
- - post their dogs for sale
- - show credentials with the akc
- - allows for creation of questionnaires for potential buyers
- - simplify the deposit and purchase process

 ## Polling application

 There's nothing new here.
 The main reason for making this application would be to create a project that can be both used and worked on at the Boise Frontend meetup.